stacks-network/stacks-blockchain-docker/README.md

 ### Local Data Dirs

-Directories will be created on first start that will store persistent data under `./persistent-data/<network>`
+Directories will be created on first start that will store persistent data under `./persistent-data/<folder>`

-`<network>` can be 1 of:
+`<folder>` can be 1 of:

 - mainnet
 - testnet
 - mocknet
+- bns
+- blockchain-bitcoin
 <!-- - private-testnet -->

 ## **Quickstart**